Mark D. Riley is Hocking College’s new Cybersecurity and Network Systems Program Manager.

-Riley’s plans for Hocking’s Cyber Security and Network Systems program include seeing this program grow, giving students additional certificate options, and helping them find and secure internships.
+Riley’s plans for Hocking’s Cybersecurity and Network Systems program include seeing the program grow, giving students additional certificate options and helping them find and secure internships.

 Outside of his classroom, Riley appreciates gardening, making his own salsa and is presently looking forward to the birth of his first child.

-If you or someone you know might be interested in the Cyber Security program, you can contact Mark D. Riley by email at firstname.lastname@example.org.
+If you or someone you know might be interested in the Cybersecurity and Network Systems program, you can contact Mark D. Riley by email at email@example.com.